-A message from Dr. Wendy Carr, Associate Dean, Teacher Education
+Message from Dr. Marianne McTavish, Associate Dean, Teacher Education

 Welcome to the Teacher Education Program at the University of British Columbia.
 Becoming a teacher is a transformative step, not only for you but also for those whose lives you will influence through your work.
 It is a profession that draws upon your beliefs and commitments, utilizes your strengths and talents, and can bring out the very best in your students and yourself.

-Dr. Carr is a tenured faculty member in the Department of Language and Literacy Education and has taught undergraduate and graduate courses in education at UBC since 1995; her contributions have been recognized with a Faculty of Education Excellence in Teaching Award and the Murray Elliott Award for Outstanding Contribution to the Teacher Education Program.
-Her time at UBC intersected with a 30-year teaching career in Coquitlam and roles as District French Consultant in Surrey and Vancouver.
-She has worked closely with the Ministry of Education in developing curriculum and with the BC Teachers Federation as a Provincial Specialist Association president.
-She is vice-president of the Canadian Association of Second Language Teachers, author of several nationally-used French Second Language classroom and professional resources as well as scholarly articles and chapters on teacher and student learning.
+Dr. McTavish is a tenured faculty member in the Department of Language and Literacy Education and has taught undergraduate and graduate courses in education at UBC since 1990; her contributions have been recognized with a the Murray Elliott Award for Outstanding Contribution to the Teacher Education Program and the Critical Perspectives on Early Childhood Education Emerging Scholar Award of the American Educational Research Association.
+Her time at UBC intersected with a 31-year teaching career in Surrey and West Vancouver.
+She has worked closely with the Ministry of Education in developing curriculum and assessment materials and has served with the BC Teachers Federation as a Provincial Specialist Association Vice-President.
+Her research work with early childhood teacher candidates and digital literacies reconceptualizes the way literacy is taught and practiced.
+She has authored several professional resources in addition to scholarly articles and chapters on young children’s emergent literacy learning, teacher education, and family literacy.